School Programs

 Total time: 1 hour

-Cost: $2 per student, Minimum fees may apply
+Cost: $2 per student, minimum fees may apply.

-Kites and Crashes
+Kites & Crashes

 Come on down and let’s play Fly or Flop.
 Students look at a variety of early airplane designs and guess which ones got off the ground and which ones did not.